GoldAdventurer/CatalogLinuxServer/README.md

 ```
 sudo apt-get install finger
 ```
-Check the list of users with the command
+Check the list of users with the command:
 ```
 finger
 ```
-Check the details about the user ubuntu
+Check the details about the user ubuntu:
 ```
 finger ubuntu
 ```